Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Method

+In discriminative-based depth estimation methods, the image features $\boldsymbol{F}$ extracted through image feature extraction are directly fed into the depth decoder to obtain its depth $\boldsymbol{x}$.
+The prediction of depth can be understood as the conditional probability $P(\boldsymbol{x}|\boldsymbol{F})$.
+During the training process, the network learns to interpret the mapping from $\boldsymbol{F}$ to $\boldsymbol{x}$, expressed as $f(\boldsymbol{F})=\boldsymbol{x}$, where $f$ represents the depth estimation model.
+However, this learning approach may result in considerable prediction errors when faced with image perturbations.
+This occurs as biases within the image features $\boldsymbol{F}$ have a direct effect on the mapping to its depth $\boldsymbol{x}$, leading to inaccurate depth estimation and limited robustness.

+Unlike discriminative-based methods that directly feed image features into the depth decoder for depth estimation, our proposed diffusion depth network use image features to guide a random distribution through a stepwise denoising process, aiming to generate depth features.
+The depth features are then fed into the depth decoder to obtain its depth, as shown in Fig.\ref{DDN}.
+During the denoising process, each step is accomplished by learning the conditional joint probability distribution $p_\theta(\boldsymbol{x}_{n-1}|\boldsymbol{x}_n, \boldsymbol{F})$.
+This implies that the network is trained to understand the inherent structure and distribution of the depth features, thereby enhancing the network's robustness.
+Even in the presence of disturbances to the input image, the diffusion depth network can effectively reduce errors arised from biases in the image features.

-The diffusion model comprises two processes, the diffusion and denoising process.
-Within the diffusion process, noise is progressively added to the initial distribution $\boldsymbol{x}_0$ to produce the $n$-th distribution $\boldsymbol{x}_n$ through iterative steps.
-The diffusion process $q(\boldsymbol{x}_n|\boldsymbol{x}_0)$ can be expressed as Eq.2:
+The diffusion model comprises two processes: the diffusion process and the denoising process.
+Within the diffusion process, noise is progressively added to the initial distribution $\boldsymbol{x}_0$ to produce the $n_{th}$ distribution $\boldsymbol{x}_n$ through iterative steps.
+This process plays a crucial role in the DDIM Loss (Section III-C).
+The diffusion process $q(\boldsymbol{x}_n|\boldsymbol{x}_0)$ is shown in Eq.2:

 where $n\in \{0,1,...,N\}$ represents the diffusion step, $\overline{\alpha}_n=\prod_{s=0}^{n}\alpha_s$, which $\alpha_s$ is the noise variance schedule.